Italian Wood-fired Pizza$$south-park

 Tip: Take-out from the side window has a shorter line; full table service runs the indoor dining room.

-Common Theory in San Diego is the Convoy Street gastropub where Asian flavours run through a craft-beer menu, with a long bar, 40 taps and a kimchi-and-burger crowd.
+Common Theory in San Diego is the Convoy Street gastropub where Asian flavours run through a craft-beer menu, with a long bar, 40 taps.
+Priced at $$.

 Signature: Mongolian BBQ ribs, Crispy Brussels, Burger with kimchi slaw